LoV432/next-openwrt-stats/README.md

 4. **Access the dashboard**
    Open your browser and navigate to `http://localhost:3000`

-5. **Register your router**
+5. **Register your network devices**
     - On first launch, you'll be redirected to the registration page
-   - Enter your OpenWrt router's IP address, username, and password
+    - Register your primary OpenWrt router first (main router that manages the network)
+    - Add additional access points as needed - these are APs running OpenWrt, not separate networks

 ## Configuration

 ### OpenWrt RPC Configuration

-**Required Setup Step**: On each OpenWrt router you want to monitor, create the following ACL file:
+**Required Setup Step**: On your primary OpenWrt router and all access points, create the following ACL file:

 ```bash
 # Create the ACL file